WilliamKL/SimpliFinance/README.md

 Starting development server at http://127.0.0.1:8000/ Quit the server with CTRL-BREAK.
 ```
-10. Copy the IP address and paste into a browswer to see the project live.
+10. Copy the IP address and paste into a browser to see the project live.
 The same home page from the Render site will appear at the IP address